picrin-scheme/picrin/README.md

 - direct threaded VM
 - exact GC (simple mark and sweep strategy)
 - advanced REPL support (multi-line input, etc)
+- tiny & portable library (all functions will be in `libpicrin.so`)

 ## Homepage